Aichi-Chang/CYF-glossary-backend/README.md

 ## Seeds

 1. We also created seeds in the database.
 So you have a few terms to start with.
-The seeds data contains *names*, *discription*, *link* and *tags*
+The seeds data contains *names*, *description*, *link* and *tags*

 2. Check it out at backend/db/seeds.js and backend/db/userSeeds.js